Consumer edition active

 • Hypernasal voice quality or speaking through the nose: This disorder may be caused by a cleft palate or other facial defect.

 • Articulation disorders: Children with these disorders have difficulty forming sounds because controlling and coordinating the muscles used to produce speech is difficult.
-Most children with an articulation disorder have no detectable physical cause, but some have a nervous system disorder that impairs the coordination of muscles needed for speech.
+Most children with an articulation disorder have no detectable physical cause, but some have a neurologic disorder that impairs the coordination of muscles needed for speech.
 The impaired muscle coordination may also cause difficulty swallowing (dysphagia), and difficulty swallowing may become apparent before difficulty speaking.
 Hearing disorders and a defect of the tongue, lip, or palate can also impair articulation.

 Speech therapy is helpful in many speech disorders.
 A cleft palate is almost always repaired surgically, but children still usually require speech therapy as well.